Jackxul/Jackxul/README.md

 ### Hi there 👋
 >About Me 🐺

-My Name is Jack , a student in NTUST major in CSIE.
+My Name is Jack , a 🇹🇼student in NTUST major in CSIE 💻.
 Learning about how to code nice and well.

 ---